Here's the price difference between renting and owning a home

 On average, owning a home costs $1,176 more per month than renting from a professionally managed apartment complex, according to an analysis published this month from the National Multifamily Housing Council (NMHC).
 That's the biggest buy-versus-rent gap since fall 2006, the industry group said in its report.

-The gap is so wide because, between 2019 and 2022, rent prices grew an average 6.3% every year while median home sale prices grew 17.4%, NMHC said.
+The gap is so wide because, between 2019 and 2022, rents grew an average 6.3% every year while median home sale prices grew 17.4%, NMHC said.
 Mortgage rates also climbed in recent history, NMHC said, nearly tripling from January 2021 to November 2022 before easing slightly.

 Still, the average 30-year mortgage this week stands at 6.42%, more than double its prepandemic level.

-Across the nation, the median sales price for homes fell about 11% during the second half of last year, but prices didn't fall enough to offset how high mortgage rates were climbing, Chris Bruen, NMHC's senior research director, said in the report.
+Across the nation, the median sales price for homes fell about 11% during the second half of last year, but that wasn't enough to offset how high mortgage rates were climbing, Chris Bruen, NMHC's senior research director, said in the report.

 The Federal Reserve's monthslong battle with soaring inflation has helped push mortgage rates skyward, thus increasing borrowing costs for buyers.
 What's more, demand for homes skyrocketed in 2022 and builders couldn't keep up with the pace, driving prices for existing homes even higher.

 NMHC's report lands just as the nation enters its frenzied spring homebuying season.
-Real-estate agents anticipate house hunters will ramp up their efforts to buy a home in the coming weeks while homeowners will be hesitant to put their property up for sale, deterred by the prospect of signing a new mortgage at an elevated rate.
-Places like Chattanooga, Tennessee; Grand Rapids, Michigan; and Louisville, Kentucky are expected to see increased attention as buyers priced out of bigger cities — but who can now work remotely because of the pandemic — look for more affordable places to live, according to Realtor.com.
+Real estate agents anticipate house hunters will ramp up their efforts to buy a home in the coming weeks while homeowners will be hesitant to put their property up for sale, deterred by the prospect of signing a new mortgage at an elevated rate.
+Places like Chattanooga, Tennessee; Grand Rapids, Michigan; and Louisville, Kentucky are expected to see increased attention as buyers who are priced out of bigger cities, but can now work remotely, look for more affordable places to live, according to Realtor.com.

+- As housing cools, some sellers in "Zoom towns" help buyers with mortgage costs

+- Here's how much renting in the U.S. will cost you versus buying a home

 Economists say mortgage rates — especially if they continue to climb — will play a huge role in what options homebuyers have state to state.